 Defending Obstruction of a Peace Officer Charges in Toronto

-Obstructing a Peace Officer in Toronto can result in serious consequences, ranging from a criminal record to serving time in jail.
+Obstructing a Peace Officer in Toronto can result in serious consequences, ranging from a criminal record to serving up to two years in jail.
 If you, or a loved one, are facing Obstruction charges you need to consult with a criminal defence lawyer.

 William Jaksa is a Toronto criminal lawyer with over a decade of experience dealing with cases like yours.
 Contact Jaksa today for a consultation.